MINHDONGLE161/Savicom_Exam_Test_Django/README.md

 MULTIPLY_A=3

-# 4. The requirement of “do_lots_of_things” will be carried out in Services: Production Class service.py
+# 4. Service.py	:the requirement of “do_lots_of_things” will be carried out in Services: ProductionClass.Method

 from django.core.exceptions import ValidationError import datetime